 The Glorious Model O Wireless' virgin-grade PTFE feet are outstanding.
 They feel of high quality and provide a very good gliding experience, but have sharp edges, which could cause some scratchiness when used on a desk.
 You can buy third-party replacement feet.

 The Glorious BAMF sensor has a very wide CPI range that you can adjust in small increments.
 The sensor is a bit inconsistent, but it shouldn't be too noticeable to most people.
 The lift-off distance is advertised to be as low as 0.7 mm, but we can only test in increments of 1.2 mm.
 Lastly, you can adjust its polling rate from 125Hz, 250Hz, 500Hz, or 1000Hz.
+If you're interested in a similar wireless gaming mouse with hot-swappable switches for the left and right-click buttons, check out the ASUS ROG Keris.

 The Glorious Model O Wireless has an okay amount of buttons.
 You can reprogram any of its buttons, but changing the left click button to something else without reprogramming the left click action makes the mouse almost useless.